elijahr/parse_args.bash/README.md

 - Common argument patterns: `--arg value, --arg=value, --arg:value`
 - Required and optional arguments, or specific min/max arg counts
-- Type checking and pattern matching: `float, int, bool, regex`
+- Type checking and pattern matching: `float, int, bool, uint`
 - Single-file; download the script to your repo and use as needed
 - No viral licensing: MIT Licensed
 - Full Bash and ZSH support